kurenai-11/blog-real-project/README.md

 # Starting in development mode

+0. Install mongodb on your system.
+Make sure the command `mongod` works.

 1. Make sure to install dependencies.
    You can use **install-deps-npm.sh** for that or go into _frontend/_ and _backend/_ do it manually <br/>
    `./install-deps-npm.sh`